-First Aid/Medical Record Crowd Doctor Contact No (At all matches where the crowd is expected to exceed 2000) First Aid (At least 2 and 1 additional per 1000 spectators beyond 2000) including designation.
-1. Details 2.
+First Aid/Medical Record Crowd Doctor Contact No (At all matches where the crowd is expected to exceed 2000) First Aid (At least 2 and 1 additional per 1000 spectators beyond 200 designation. )0) including 1.
+Details 2.
 Details 3.
 Details 4.
 Details 5.
 Details 6.
 Details 7.
 Details 8.
 Details 9.
 Details Ambulance Staffed to Paramedic Level Y/N (where crowd is expected to exceed 5000) Including designation.
+S.A.S.
 1. Details 2.
 Details 3.
 Details

-First Aid Equipment Checked and in order Y/N (If no, itemise on equipment checklist items to be sourced)
+First Aid Equip ment Checked and in order Y/N

+equipment checklist items to be sourced)

-First Aid Room Checked and in order Y/N (If no what has to be rectified)
+First Aid Room Checked and in order Y/N

+(If no what has to

+, ,

+Details of all fir at sid an unadical transformation unavided including datails of the memory

-Details of all first aid or medical treatment provided, including details of the person delivering that treatment and those of the recipient.
-Identification of any onward transmission to Hospital etc.
+st aid or medical treatment provided, including details of the person

+- treatment and those of the recipient.
+Identification of any onward

-DIGOLAIMED
+transmission to I Hospital etc.

 DISCLAIMER

-I(Please Print Name) of (Addresss
+I (Please Print Name) of (Addresss

-Have from St Andrews First Aid Refused Treatment and / or Refused Advice to go to hospital straight away.
+drews First Aid Refused Treatment and / or Refused Advice to go to

+hospital straight away.
 (Delete as Appropriate)

-I accept that they will not be held responsible by me not accepting treatment or advice.
+Laccont that they y will not be held responsible by me not accepting treatment or advice.

 Signed: Date:

-Record Made By including designation
+Record Made Ry r including designation

+Necola Made Dy

 Safety Officer

-EAST FIFE FOOTBALL CLUB

-FIRE (SCOTLAND) ACT 2005 FIRE SAFETY (SCOTLAND) REGULATIONS 2006 relevant premises:
+EAST FIFE FOOTBALL CLUB FIRE (SCOTLAND) ACT 2005 FIRE SAFETY (SCOTLAND) REGULATIONS 2006